CrunchyData/crunchy-hugo-theme/README.md

 ```

 An example of this using a [gh-pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages) branch can be found [here](https://github.com/CrunchyData/crunchy-containers/tree/gh-pages).
 More information on the publishing process can be found [here](https://gohugo.io/hosting-and-deployment/hosting-on-github/#deployment-of-project-pages-from-your-gh-pages-branch).

+## Google Analytics

+There is an option to add specific Google Analytics code snippets.
+This can be done by adding in a new file (automatically ignored by GitHub, as a security precaution) called `google-analytics.html` in the `/layouts/partials` directory.
+This will automatically be inserted immediately after the <head> tag through the `baseof.html` file in the `/layouts/_default` directory.